-A result for the field excitations at time t_0 is shown in figs. 4 and 5.
+A result for the field excitations at time $t_0$ is shown in figs. 3(a) and 3(b).
 The sensor data were generated from the scene described in fig. 1.
-According to those data the stimuli of both fields were determined and are shown as dashed lines in figs. 4 and 5 (for presentation purposes the stimuli where shifted upwards from the zero-line).
-For the presented situation the field excitations have a single maximum at $\Psi \simeq 1^{\circ}$ and at $\Delta v \simeq -9m/s$.
-The presence of single peak solutions proofs the reliability of the controlled variable for Ψ and Δv .
-The change of the steering angle and the velocity according to field excitations at time t_0 is given in figs. 6 and 7.
-The steering angle of the vehicle changes smoothly over time (fig. 6(d)).
+According to those data the stimuli of both fields were determined and are shown as dashed lines in figs. 3(a) and 3(b) (for presentation purposes the stimuli where shifted upwards from the zero-line).
+For the presented situation the field excitations have a single maximum at $\Psi \simeq 1^{\circ}$ and at $\Delta v \simeq -9m/s$ .
+The presence of single peak solutions proofs the reliability of the controlled variable for $\Psi$ and $\Delta v$ .
+The change of the steering angle and the velocity according to field excitations at time $t_0$ is given in figs. 4 and 5.
+The steering angle of the vehicle changes smoothly over time (fig. 4(d)).
 The vehicle drives through the right curve while keeping the lane and following the leader.
-The change in the steering angle (fig. 6(c)) can be found within a small range, so a comfortable trajectory was sustained.
-The stimulus (fig. 6(a)) as well as the field-excitation (fig. 6(b)) show negative values at the positions of objects to be avoided (e.g. parking vehicles in view) and positive values at angle positions to be favored (e.g. leading object and lane).
+The change in the steering angle (fig. 4(c)) can be found within a small range, so a comfortable trajectory is sustained.
+The stimulus (fig. 4(a)) as well as the field-excitation (fig. 4(b)) show negative values at the positions of objects to be avoided (e.g., parking vehicles in view) and positive values at angle positions to be favored (e.g., leading object and lane).
 The maximum of the field-excitation is shifted to the left as long as the parking vehicles can be detected, so the vehicle does not drive in the center of the lane but a little bit shifted to the left, to keep a security distance towards the parking vehicles.

-Figure 4: Excitation of a neural field.
-Additionally the stimulus according to objects, lane and leader are presented (shifted to a virtual zero).
-The data material is determined according to the scene presented in fig. 1

-Figure 5: Excitation of a neural field for the change in velocity.
-Additionally the stimulus according to the intended and the leader velocity are presented (shifted to a virtual zero).
-The data material is determined according to the scene presented in fig. 1
+Fig. 3.
+Excitation of a neural field.
+Additionally the stimulus according to objects, lane and leader are presented for the steering angle field (shifted to a virtual zero).
+For the velocity field the stimulus according to the intended and the leader velocity are presented (shifted to a virtual zero).
+The data material is determined according to the scene shown in fig. 1

-The velocity (fig. 7(d)) is a smooth function of time.
+The velocity (fig. 5(d)) is a smooth function of time.
 The vehicle is not decelerated or accelerated abruptly because no dangerous situation occured.
 While the leader gets closer, the velocity of the observing vehicle is reduced such that the leader is within security distance finally.
-The change in velocity (fig. 7(c)) is reduced smoothly until the observing vehicle reaches the speed of the leading vehicle.
-The field-excitation (fig. 7(b)) amplifies the decision imposed by the stimulus (fig. 7(a)).
+The change in velocity (fig. 5(c)) is reduced smoothly until the observing vehicle reaches the speed of the leading vehicle.
+The field-excitation (fig. 5(b)) amplifies the decision imposed by the stimulus (fig. 5(a)).